Parabolic Hecke eigensheaves: Introduction

 {\bfseries\em Hitchin's integrable system} for a curve $C$ and a group $G$ is a natural proper morphism $\bh: \Higgs_{C,G} \to \bB$ called the {\bfseries\em Hitchin map}.
 Here the {\bfseries\em Hitchin base} $\bB$ is an appropriate vector space of pluridifferentials on $C$. $\Higgs_{C,G}$ is the moduli space of semistable Higgs $G$-bundles on $C$.
 It is a quasi projective variety which is birational to the cotangent bundle $T^{\vee}\Bun$ of $\Bun$, and has a natural symplectic structure for which the map $\bh$ is Lagrangian.
 For generic $b \in \bB$, the Hitchin fiber $\bh^{-1}(b)$ is an abelian variety that can be described explicitly as a generalized Prym variety. {HiggsCG@$\Higgs_{C,G}$} The main result of \cite{dp-Langlands} is a duality of Hitchin systems for a Langlands-dual pair of groups: the Hitchin bases for the two systems are identified, and the non-singular fibers over matching base points are dual abelian varieties: a point on one determines a degree 0 line bundle on the other, and vice versa.
 As explained there, this result can be viewed as an abelianized version of GLC.
 Our approach, here as in \cite{dp-jdg}, is based on using NAHT to reduce GLC to the abelianized version proved in \cite{dp-Langlands}.
 The idea is to use NAHT twice: first for flat $\lan{G}$-bundles on $C$, then for flat vector bundles on open subsets of the moduli space $\Bun$ of semistable $G$-bundles on $C$.
 The input is a $\lan{G}$-bundle with flat connection on $C$.
 The first application of NAHT converts this to a $\lan{G}$-Higgs bundle on $C$.
 This is interpreted as a point of $\lan{\Higgs} = \Higgs_{C,\lan{G}}$.
 The duality for the Hitchin system transforms this to a line bundle on a fiber of the Langlands-dual Hitchin system $\Higgs = \Higgs_{C,G}$.
 Via the rational map $\Higgs \dashrightarrow \Bun$, we view this fiber as a (meromorphic) spectral cover of $\Bun$, and refer to it as the {\bfseries\em Modular Spectral Cover}.
 Pushing down by the rational map $\Higgs \dashrightarrow \Bun$ gives us a Higgs sheaf on $\Bun$.
 This turns out to be a Higgs bundle (i.e. locally free) away from a particular divisor that we call the {\bfseries\em Wobbly locus}, $\bWob \subset \Bun$.
 The second application of NAHT then converts this Higgs bundle back to a flat bundle on $\Bun - \bWob$.
-By taking the Deligne-Goresky-MacPherson middle perversity extension we obtain the desired Hecke eigen $D$-module on $\lan{\Bun}$. {LBun@$\lan{\Bun}$} It is crucial to note that the second application of NAHT takes place on the non-compact space $\Bun - \bWob$.
-To handle this open case, one replaces objects on the open space by parabolic objects on the compactification $\lan{\Bun}$, with parabolic structure on the boundary.
-We discuss various kinds of parabolic objects in section \ref{sec:parabolic.objects}.
-A major result is Mochizuki's open NAHT \ref{Mo}, cf. \cite{mochizuki-kh1} and \cite[Theorem~1.1 and Corollary~1.5]{mochizuki-kh2}.
-Much of the hard calculations in the present work is needed in order to verify that the conditions in Mochizuki's theorem, especially the stability and the vanishing of parabolic Chern classes, hold in our situation.
-A key feature is the appearance of the {\bfseries\em wobbly} locus.
-This is the locus of bundles on $C$ that are stable, but not {\em very stable}.
-According to Laumon \cite{laumon-nilpotent, laumon-gln}, a vector bundle $V$ on a curve $C$ is {\bfseries\em very stable} if the only nilpotent Higgs field on $V$ is the zero one.
-A very stable bundle is automatically stable.
-A stable bundle that is not very stable is called {\bfseries\em wobbly}.
-The wobbly locus $\bWob \subset \Bun$ is a divisor.
-As we see in section \ref{sssec:wobbly}, it is the locus over which the Hecke eigen sheaves will have singularities.
-In our application of Mochizuki's theorem we therefore consider Higgs and flat bundles with parabolic structure along $\bWob$.
+By taking the Deligne-Goresky-MacPherson middle perversity extension we obtain the desired Hecke eigen $\mathcal{D}$-module on $\lan{\Bun}$. {LBun@$\lan{\Bun}$} {Dmodule@$\mathcal{D}$-module}